bricker0/choropleth_map/README.md

 ## now back to data cleaning

 Finally, I will now save as a comma-separated values file CSV file.
 This will make life easier later.
 I do this in Excel by clicking File-->Save As-->Min_Traffic_Death_Rate.csv I had to use the dropdown to change the file format.

+Make sure to toggle "no geometry" otherwise you will get an error related to geometry dfeinition.

 Remeber what you save your file names and where you save them in case you need them later.
 In theory - you will only need your CSV now.

 I will be using this<a href="https://github.com/bricker0/choropleth_map/blob/master/data/Min_Traffic_Death_Rate.csv">CSV dataset here</a>.